Coronavirus digest: Delta measures work against omicron, WHO says | DW | 03.12.2021

 The "COV-Boost" study found that a full dose or half dose of the Pfizer shot, or a full dose of Moderna vaccine, provided an effective boost to antibody and T-cell levels in both cases, regardless of whether the initial vaccination was done with Pfizer or AstraZeneca.

-"A third dose will be effective for many of the vaccines we've tested and in many different combinations," Professor Saul Faust, an immunologist at the University of Southampton, said.
+"A third dose will be effective for many of the vaccines we've tested and in many different combinations," said Saul Faust, an immunology professor at the University of Southampton.

-South African Health Minister Joseph Phaahla said the country is entering the fourth wave of the pandemic as infections continue to rise.
+In South Africa, Health Minister Joseph Phaahla said the country is entering the fourth wave of the pandemic as infections continue to rise.
 New daily cases in the country nearly doubled to 8,561 on Wednesday, a steep rise from 4,373 a day earlier, according to official statistics.

-Health officials said they had seen increasing hospital admissions in children under five due to the spread of the omicron variant.
+Health officials said they had seen increasing hospital admissions in children under the age of 5 due to the spread of the omicron variant.
 They also noted higher case numbers among children aged 10-14.

-The European Union's public health agency said the omicron variant could be responsible for over half of all infections in Europe over the next few months.
+The public health agency in the European Union has said the omicron variant could be responsible for over half of all infections in Europe over the next few months.
 The agency added that no cases of severe disease had yet been identified in Europe.

 France has reported nine confirmed cases of the omicron variant on the mainland.
 The government's top scientific adviser said it could be the dominant variant in the country by the end of January.